openskies-sh/openskies-sh-articles/content/articles/flight-declaration-protocol.md

 tags: ["remote id display application","flight tracking","aircraft surveillance"]
 ---

-As the airspace gets busier, flight schedules and the associated geographic information must be shared and transmitted in a standard fashion.
+As the airspace gets busier, flight schedules and associated geographic information must be shared and transmitted in a standard fashion.
 At the moment the flight plans are built on customized software or other opensource software.
 Most of these software have a the functionality to export flight plans as "standard" geo-referenced file e.g. see KML export in [QGroundcontrol](https://docs.qgroundcontrol.com/master/en/PlanView/PlanView.html#file).

-Just like KML there are other formats to share geographical information, take a look at some proprietary and open [data formats](https://gisgeography.com/gis-formats/) that can be used to share geographic information.
+Just like KML, there are numerous other formats to capable of handling geographical information, just take a look at some proprietary and open [data formats](https://gisgeography.com/gis-formats/).
 Do they work?
-Yes, perfectly.. but only if you know some of the specifics and depending on what you are trying to some work better than others.
+Yes, perfectly.. but only if you know some of the specifics and more importantly, depending on what you are trying to some work better than others.

 <!--more-->